mervecoskunn/lotus-project/README.md

  * Navigation - Admin Logged In

    * When a superuser / administrator is logged in the my account gets more avilable options, manage products and manage blog
-   * In this project, admin login is provided with an e-mail address and password.
+   * In this project, admin login is provided with admin username and password.
-   * Superuser/admin mail adress merve_coskun2013@hotmail.com
+   * Superuser/admin mail adress lotusauranaturall@gmail.com

    ![Navigation admin login](documentation/login-admin.png)